SusanLiiii/Brandeis-Schedule/README.md

 * Participant Login: /participants/login
 * Participant Signup: /participants/signup
 * Participant Information(Event Schedule): /participants/6
-* Edit Participant Information(emails, name, password): /participants/6/edit
-* Participant Logout: /participants/logout
+* Participant Logout: /logout

 - Organizer urls:

 * Organizer Login: /organizers/login
 * Organizer Signup: /organizers/signup
 * Organizer Information(Event Schedule): /organizers/6
-* Edit Organizer Information(emails, name, password): /organizers/6/edit
-* Organizer Logout: /organizers/logout
+* Organizer Logout: /logout

 ## Project Stages

 - (Done) Import all static information such as event and department from Brandeis website and Brandeis public calendar(https://www.brandeis.edu/events/), and create a "Hello World" UI that display all the data

-- (Done) Allow users to subscribe to events and classes and auto-generate a schedule based on their subscription
+- (Done) Allow users to subscribe or unscubscribe to events

-- (Done) Allow organizers to create events from available rooms and time slots
+- (Done) Allow organizers to create, edit or cancel events from available rooms and time slots

-- (Current) Refine the UI and refractor the code to make it look cleaner.
+- (Done) Refine the UI and refractor the code to make it look cleaner.
 Write complete test for the app

-- Add class schedule to the datebase

-- AI Algorithm to find participant potential interested events

-- Friend-feature and publicity
+- (On going) Allow participants to have inbox to receive information about their subscribed events

 ## Model information